 - The department shall encourage and promote a balanced diet for our students, through promotion, information and food labelling.

-- New Healthy option and logos launched in March 2015 that has at least 2 options for healthy main courses as well as nutritional information relating to the dishes.
+- New Healthy options that has at least 2 options for healthy main courses as well as nutritional information relating to the dishes.

 - Sample menus can be provided on request.

 - We promote Healthy options to the students through product pricing as wells as promotion.

 - We ensure that all fruit and water is priced at below the level of sweets and cakes.

 This Policy Statement is produced by Hospitality Services in association with the Director of Commercial Services.
 This Policy is to be reviewed annually in a report that is presented to the Health and safety Committee of the University, which reports to the University Senior management.

 This policy will be reviewed annually each year